andyJiangwk/HiSub/README.md

 ## Features
 - Calculating the peak mass function(PMF) of subhalos of any level through self-convolution.
-- (Developing) Deriving the hierarchical origins of subhalos based on their levels, including the accretion rate, the initial merger ratio the accretion redshift distribution.
+- Deriving the hierarchical origins of subhalos based on their levels, including the accretion rate, the initial merger ratio the accretion redshift distribution.
 ## Prerequisite
 `HiSub` relies on several fundamental Python modules for scientific computing:  `numpy`, `scipy`, `math`, `matplotlib`.
 Additionally, the Python package `colossus`